 Polonnaruwa, Sri Lanka

 The ancient city of Polonnaruwa was the second capital of Sri Lanka, after the destruction of Anuradhapura in 993.
 It served as the capital until 1214 when it was sacked by Kalinga Magha.
 Today, this ancient city is one of Sri Lanka’s best-preserved archaeological sites and features the stunning 12th-century monumental ruins of Parakramabahu I’s fabulous garden city.
 There’s also a handful of exceptional Brahmanical monuments, constructed by the Cholas, to explore, together with the delightful Quadrangle – a centralised compact group of raised ruins bound by a wall.
-Discover more about this ancient historic city on a guided tour, as part of our Colours of Sri Lanka tour.
+Discover more about this ancient historic city on a guided tour, as part of our Temples, Safari and Beach tour in Sri Lanka.

 Historic Quarter, Valparaíso, Chile